The Right GPT

 A: For most people, Draw Things (free on the Mac App Store) is the easiest and best-optimized option.
 It’s a native Mac app that uses Apple’s Metal/ML framework, so it runs fast and smoothly on M-series chips with minimal setup.
 Just install, let it download a model (like Juggernaut XL or Flux fp8), and start generating.
 If you want something even simpler with a one-click installer, try Diffusion Bee (download from diffusionbee.com).
 Both work offline after the initial model download.

 Q2: Which Mac is good enough to run Stable Diffusion well?
-A:

 • 8 GB RAM (base M1/M2 Air): Works, but slow and limited to small models like SD 1.5 or LCM variants (~30–60+ sec/image).